tipi-build/docs/01-environments.md

 tipi run build/bin/app
 ```

 Will run a command within the tipi environment on your local machine.
-Note the absence of `.` in front of `run` vs.
+Note the absence of `.` in front of `run` vs. `.run` from the previos example.

 ## Customizing environments